phylum-dev/phylum-ci/docs/sync/azure_pipelines.md

 ### Pool selection

 The pool is specified at the job level here because this is a [container job][container_job].
-While Azure Pipelines allows container jobs for `windows-2019` and `ubuntu-*` base `vmImage`s, only `ubuntu-*` is supported by Phylum at this time.
+While Azure Pipelines allows container jobs for `windows-2019` and `ubuntu-*` base `vmImage` images, only `ubuntu-*` is supported by Phylum at this time.
 Keeping that restriction in mind, the pool can be specified at the pipeline or stage level instead.
 See the [YAML schema pool definition][yaml_pool] documentation for more detail.

 [container_job]: https://learn.microsoft.com/azure/devops/pipelines/process/container-phases